Renal Diet for People with Kidney Failure or Disease

 • choose foods with less than 200 mg of sodium per serving

-• avoid foods with salt or sodium listed as one of the 1st 4 ingredients
+• avoid foods with salt or sodium listed as one of the first 4 ingredients

 Phosphorus

-Most people with kidney failure should limit phosphorus to 800-900 mg a day.
-It is recommended that you that you limit or avoid the following foods:
+Most people with kidney failure should limit dietary phosphorus to 800-900 mg a day.
+It is best to limit or avoid eating the following foods:

 • baking powder